SergeyBronevich/SergeyBronevich/README.md

 ### Universal Algorithmic Synthesis Core (Programmatic Code-Driven Architecture)

-Architected and developed a production-ready, ultra-lightweight core development framework driven by a **host-agnostic, universal processing algorithm**.
-Instead of manually writing boilerplate or building static configurations, the framework leverages JavaScript as an executable environment where **system nodes, data models, and styles are calculated and generated programmatically through code**, while the underlying universal algorithm dynamically synthesizes and orchestrates the entire multi-tier system.
+Architected and developed a production-ready, ultra-lightweight core development framework driven by a **host-agnostic, universal representation algorithm**.
+Instead of relying on static templates or rigid configurations, the framework treats all software-including its own meta-engine, third-party libraries, and manual implementations-as a single closed-loop ecosystem of homogenous data.
+Everything is ingested, parsed, and unified into a single systemic tree graph, allowing the core processing algorithm to dynamically mutate, pivot, and synthesize the entire multi-tier system into any target language or runtime representation.

 * **Programmatic Node Calculation:** Eliminates manual layout and repetitive definition of system components.
 Complex multi-tier structures and application nodes are algorithmically computed and generated via code logic, removing human error and handling massive scale with minimal input.